Why Psychology at Fredonia?

 Students are able to work with faculty on a variety of research projects and present their work at local and national conferences such as the annual meeting of the American Psychological Association, the annual meeting of the Eastern Psychological Association, the SUNY Undergraduate Research Conference, and the Western Pennsylvania Undergraduate Psychology Conference.
 They have also co-authored scientific papers with our faculty.
 Students may complete an honors thesis if they so desire.

 There are opportunities for internships in many applied fields, such as school counseling, clinical psychology, mental health counseling, and corrections counseling.
-We have affiliations with a variety of organizations so that our students can get hands-on experience in additional to their regular coursework.
+We have affiliations with a variety of organizations so that our students can get hands-on experience in addition to their regular coursework.

 Opportunities for Students to Gain Additional Experience